Articles have headlines, brands have tag lines, Twitter limits you to 280 characters – so why is it so hard to sum up your life in one sentence?

 Grammy-award winning Jazz singer/Olympic Gold Medal Sprinter…died at the age of…so on and so forth.
 It has got to be weird knowing at that moment that no matter what else you accomplish in life, this will be the headline, your defining moment.

 For the rest of us, the path is not as clear.
-You could be remembered most as a mother, friend, teacher, or shopkeeper for example; someone who knew everyone in the store by name, or who made every kid feel special.
+You could be remembered most as a mother, friend, teacher, or shopkeeper, for example.
+Maybe you are that person who knew everyone in the store by name, or who made every kid feel special.
 Chances are, you won’t be summed up by your title at work or your major in college.

 You may have heard the story of Alfred Nobel.
 He was a wealthy and successful man, recognized for manufacturing explosives that killed people more effectively than anything else.
 One day, there was an accident in his plant and it blew up.
 Everyone thought he had been killed.
 So the next day, the newspaper headline was that of the dead man who made dynamite that killed so many.

-Alfred had not been at the facility that day though, so he was shocked to see how he would have been remembered when he opened his morning paper.
+Alfred had not been at the facility that day, though.
+Imagine his shock at how he would have been remembered when he opened his morning paper.
 He decided immediately to change his life.
 Thus, the Nobel Prize that we all know today was created.
 The one sentence of his life changed just like that.

 Remember Angelina Jolie in the 90’s?
 She was a wild child, wore a vial of her husband’s blood on a necklace, and even kissed her brother on the red carpet.
 Her sentence has changed, too, after the death of her mother.
 Today, she is a UN ambassador, supports more than a dozen advocacies around the world, and is a strong voice for women in Hollywood.